 Proceed to the next page for a look at the courtyard, the first stop at any tour of the Peranakan Mansion.Continue to 3 of 12 below.

 The Peranakan Mansion's Main Hallway

 The Peranakan Mansion is located on 29 Lebuh Gereja (Church Street) on the eastern side of Georgetown, Penang's historic core.
-(Location on Google Maps).
+(Official site, location on Google Maps).
 The mansion is open to visitors from 9:30am to 5pm; guests can take advantage of daily tours conducted at 11:30am and 3:30pm.

 The courtyard that welcomes visitors upon entry looks like any central atrium typical of a wealthy businessman's residence, though the materials betray origins from all over: Chinese carvings share space with floor tiles from Staffordshire in England and iron columns imported from Glasgow, Scotland.